lephuit/simple_paypal_php_sdk/README.markdown

-A very simple PHP SDK to use with PayPal Website Payments Pro.
-More to come soon as the DoDirectPayment API is the only one that is functional with their Sandbox right now.

-For more code and information visit http://www.thebizztech.com

 # Unofficial PayPal PHP Object Oriented SDK by Jason

 I am building a simple PHP SDK to use with PayPal that takes advantage of many PHP 5.3 features such as static function calls. [*http://thebizztech.com*](http://thebizztech.com/) by [Jason Michels] (http://thebizztech.com/).